 Alderbrook Art Department is an innovative place to learn.
-Experienced staff encourage pupils to experiment, explore and enjoy art themes engaging pupils with both 2D and 3D experiences.
-Our aim to enable pupils to be successful and appreciate art forms, facilitating learning and hopefully inspiring them for further education and the world of Art and Design.
-We have a consistent track record for extracting the best from our pupils and have high expectations for our learners.
+Experienced staff encourage students to experiment, explore and enjoy art themes engaging students with both 2D and 3D experiences.
+Our aim is to enable students to be successful and appreciate art forms, facilitating learning and inspiring them for further education and the world of Art and Design.
+We have a consistent track record for extracting the best from our students and have high expectations for our learners.

 The Department consists of four art rooms, one being a specialist clay room; we also have printing facilities.
 The delivery team are:

 Pupils experience Art activities being delivered in specialist Art rooms on arrival to Alderbrook.